Published November 10, 2017. Updated September 6, 2022.

-An algorithm is what causes those ads that stalk you after you’ve visited a online retailer.
-It’s what shows up next to your Facebook feed, pops up next to your New York Times article, and what generally annoys you.
+An algorithm causes those ads that stalk you after you’ve visited an online retailer.
+It’s what appears next to your Facebook feed, next to your New York Times article, and what generally annoys you.

-It cannot look you in the eye; it cannot talk to you; it does not have a heart.
+It cannot look you in the eye or talk to you; it does not have a heart.

 The more your store is like an algorithm, the less likely it is to get people inside your four walls.

-Heck, last week I was shopping Michigan Avenue, one of the top ten toniest meccas for retailers in the free world.
+I remember shopping on Michigan Avenue, one of the top 10 toniest meccas for retailers in the free world.

-I should have had an exceptional experience as I was visiting luxury retailers exclusively, but in three stores I was ignored.
+I should have had an exceptional experience as I was visiting luxury retailers exclusively, but I was ignored in three stores.

 No one asked me anything.

-I was free to browse the warehouses, oops, stores, that held Kenzo, Armani, Prada, Alexander McQueen and the rest of the finest luxury brands in the world ...alone.
+I was free to browse the warehouses and stores that held Kenzo, Armani, Prada, Alexander McQueen, and the rest of the finest luxury brands in the world ...alone.

-All of this happened while in the background all kinds of other processes carried on oblivious to me.
+All this happened while all kinds of other processes carried on in the background, oblivious to me.

-At Neiman, there was the young man five feet from me who looked up from his smartphone to scan my face then looked right back down at his palm.
+At Neiman, the young man five feet from me looked up from his smartphone to scan my face and then looked right back down at his palm.

-There was the crew at Saks on two different days who were having a swell time discussing their personal lives.
-I was tempted to share how they should be greeting your retail customer but didn't.
+The crew at Saks on two different days were having a swell time discussing their personal lives.
+I was tempted to share how they should greet a retail customer but didn't.

-There was the obnoxious woman shouting to her crew at Tommy Bahama about how funny another employee was.
+An obnoxious woman was shouting to her crew at Tommy Bahama about how funny another employee was.